HUSBANDRY

 The downsides to this cage include initial cost, difficulty to deep clean, and you must upgrade your bedding pan or add scatter guards when using shavings, pellets, hemp, or paper in order to avoid it being immediately kicked from the cage.

-Some other popular cages include the MidWest Ferret Nation (which is identical to the Critter Nation with the exception of bar spacing and orientation - although most females and young rats will be able to escape this one without reinforcement), the You & Me Rat Manor, the Prevue 528 (which looks much smaller than it actually is!), and the Prevue Rat and Chinchilla cage
+Some other popular cages include the MidWest Ferret Nation (which is identical to the Critter Nation with the exception of bar spacing and orientation - although most females and young rats will be able to escape this one without reinforcement), the You & Me Rat Manor, the Prevue 528 (which looks much smaller than it actually is!), and the Prevue Rat and Chinchilla cage.

 As far as DIY cages go, the bin cage is absolutely a favorite for many reasons.
 Bin cages are relatively cheap to build, extremely customizable, and very easy to keep clean.